 The Health Benefits of Bone Broth

 Bone broth is an exceptional way to provide nutrients to those who are ill or failing to thrive.
 It is typically made by gently simmering meat bones for a long period of time (about 24-48 hours), in order to draw the minerals from the bones and the gelatin from the collagen-rich joints.
-The finished broth is rich in nutrients including calcium, magnesium, phosphorus, silicon, sulfur, and many other trace minerals which are easily absorbed by the body.
+The finished broth is rich in nutrients including calcium, magnesium, phosphorus, silica, sulfur, and many other trace minerals which are easily absorbed by the body.

 How to make a bone broth

 The broth is made with the leftover bones from a roasted chicken or turkey, or you can go to meat markets or co-ops and purchase lamb or beef bones directly.
-The long cooking times, combined with the addition of apple cider vinegar are required to break down the various components within the bones and transfer their nutrients into the broth.
+The long cooking times, combined with the addition of apple cider vinegar are required to break down the various nutritional components within the bones and transfer them into the broth.
 Because of this, you should only use bones from organic, pasture-raised animals otherwise you will be pulling toxins out along with the minerals.